department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/trouble-making-payments.md

 6. **Deed in lieu of foreclosure:** This plan lets you avoid the foreclosure process by signing over the deed to the home to your servicer.
 The home will then belong to the servicer.

 Our VA Loan Technicians can help you figure out which option is best for you.
 Just be sure to be completely honest with us about your financial situation.
 If you tell us you can pay more than you really can each month, you risk ending up with a payment plan you can’t afford.

-Call us at <a href="tel:+1phonenumber">877-827-3702</a>.
+Contact a VA Loan Technician at <a href="tel:+1phonenumber">877-827-3702</a>.